Skip to contents

 🌟 Key Features

-- Multiple themes - 5 built-in themes including GitHub-optimized
+• Multiple themes - 9 built-in themes including GitHub-optimized and colorblind-safe (viridis family)

-- Cross-language support - Works with R, Python, SQL, shell scripts, and Julia
+• Cross-language support - Works with 30+ file types including R, Python, SQL, JavaScript, TypeScript, Go, Rust, and more

 📦 Installation